What is going on with Hut 8 Mining Corp.? Sentiment Analysis

 Sponsored

-As well, it is important to consider HUT stock ratios such as price-to-sales, which is currently 2.57.HUT’s price to book ratio for the most recent quarter was 0.75, resulting in an 1.65 price to cash per share for the period.
+It is also essential to consider HUT stock ratios like the price-to-sales ratio, which is 3.46 for the last year.HUT’s price to book ratio for the most recent quarter was 1.11, resulting in an 2.23 price to cash per share for the period.

 How does Hut 8 Mining Corp.
 (HUT) stock rate among analysts?
 Buy, sell, or hold?